johnlindquist/react-examples/src/README.md

 # The Simplest React Example

-Below is the bare-bones example of a React app using JSX:
+A bare-bones React with JSX example: